fermat618/pida/docs/source/user/installation.rst

 MS Windows
 ----------

-Some pointers on how to install PIDA dependencies can be found on the Wiki_.
+Some pointers on how to install PIDA dependencies and perform a `Windows Installation`_ can be found on the Trac_.

 ..
 Mac OS X
 .. --------